limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 # ./crunch.py theether.com > custom.txt
 {% endhighlight %}

-Using the custom wordlist with `fuzz.sh`, I was able to map out the next level.
+Using the custom wordlist with `fuzz.sh`, I'm able to map out the next level.

 ```
 # ./fuzz.sh "../../FUZZ/public_html/about.php" "About The Ether" custom.txt